namugach/dockit/README.md

 - `migrate`: Upgrade to a newer version
 - `run`: Automatically initialize, build, and start container without interaction
 - `join`: Automatically initialize, build, start, and connect to container in one command
+- `list`: List all containers created with dockit
 - `help`: Display help information

 ## License